iotaledger/iota-wiki/docs/maintain/hornet/2.0/docs/how_tos/using_docker.md

 :::info

-Just activating a Wasp node isn't enough for full participation in a smart contracts chain.
-If you're using our ShimmerEVM chain, a standalone Wasp node isn't necessary.
+Activating a Wasp node isn't enough to fully participate in a smart contract chain.
+You don't need a standalone Wasp node if you're using our ShimmerEVM chain.
 For setting up your own chain, see our guide for the required steps: [Set Up a Chain](/wasp-cli/how-tos/setting-up-a-chain/)

 :::